 Swap Out Your Drugstore Makeup For Clean & Natural Eyeliner

-I tested + reviewed 10 clean, natural and organic kohl eyeliner brands and 3 natural liquid eyeliner brands.
+The best clean and natural kohl eyeliner brands for clean beauty without harmful chemicals.
 Read my reviews to find out which brands go on easily and have the most staying power.
-Plus, an eyeliner hack you don’t want to miss!

 Disclosure: This post contains affiliate links, which means if you make a purchase through these links, we may receive a small commission at no extra cost to you.

 My signature look in middle school was a thick line of bright purple eyeliner, and I wore that same crayon-like look all through high school.
 Luckily I’ve moved on from that look and swapped out the bright purple for charcoal, and I wear either charcoal or black eyeliner exclusively now.

 Why did I make the switch to natural eyeliner?

 According to the American Optometric Association, makeup debris and particles can get into the tear duct and other parts of the eye and can cause dermatitis, dry eye, blocked ducts and other reactions.
 So that means all the harmful chemicals in traditional makeup are making their way into your eyes.

 Aside from getting makeup residue in your eyes, cosmetics and personal care products can enter the body through dermal exposure.
 With women and teenage girls using more personal care and cosmetic products than men, it comes as no surprise that women have higher urinary concentrations of phthalates, parabens and other concerning chemicals.